 This holiday season, just like every holiday season, atheists, agnostics, humanists, and the nonreligious will celebrate the holidays with family and friends.
 Some of us take part in most or all of our family’s traditions; some will put clever secular twists on old ideas and still others make the holidays their own.

-That’s why the Secular Coalition for America and twelve other national secular organizations have partnered together to launch #MySecularHoliday, a seasonal project highlighting the wide variety of ways that nontheists celebrate the holidays.
+That’s why the Secular Coalition for America and our 19 member organizations have partnered together to launch #MySecularHoliday, a seasonal project highlighting the wide variety of ways that nontheists celebrate the holidays.

 All month long, we’ll be collecting and sharing stories about how secular people observe the holidays and what this time of year means to them.
 Our goal is to spread the word about the fun, festive, and creative ways that secular people come together to spend time with loved ones.